EliasRFarciroli/Franzininho/AutomaticGardenIrrigationControl/readme.md

 Shield Franzinho Wifi
 To facilitate connections and prototyping, a shield was developed for Franzininho Wifi using a 4×6 cm double-sided perforated plate and pin bar, in it we have:

-VCC (3v3): Red color bar
+VCC (3v3): Red color bar;
-GND: Black color bar
+GND: Black color bar;
- Esp32: Yellow color bar
+Esp32: Yellow color bar.

 Image 2: Top view of shield and Franzinho Wifi.